-- Report spam (unwanted e-mail) to Digitar, a service that screens W&L's incoming e-mail, by forwarding the message to firstname.lastname@example.org
+- Report spam (unwanted e-mail) by forwarding the message to email@example.com

-Students should be sure they have installed anti-virus software, and that the most current virus definitions have been added.
+Students should be sure the preinstalled anti-virus software on their pc is the most current version.
 Anti-virus software is automatically installed and configured on University-owned computers in labs, offices and other settings.
 If you suspect that your computer is infected with a virus, call the help desk at 540-458-4357 or email them at firstname.lastname@example.org.